juritox/the-farmer-was-replaced/README.md

 ## My Goals in the Game

 I will be sharing my own scripts here, which I will gradually improve.
 I’ll also describe what each script currently implements and discuss possible optimizations to improve them further.
 My goal is to write the most optimal code I can and achieve a high rank on the leaderboard by doing so.
+I also include compressed GIFs that showcase what my scripts are doing currently in the game.

 ## Differences Between the Game Scripting Language and Python